the-invisible-man/star-extractor/README.md

 # Star Extractor

 This utility is a module for a Nanosatellite star tracker.
-A Star Tracker aims to provide the satellite with its attitude in Euclidean at a low cost, significantly lower than traditional star tracker used on larger satellites.
+A Star Tracker aims to provide the satellite with its attitude in Euclidean space at a low cost, significantly lower than traditional star trackers used on larger satellites.
 This module determines the possible combinations of star triads given an image file.

 ## Dependencies